 Secondly, by observing the trends of programmer to develop the application by each environment.
 According to StackOverflow.com data in 12th May 2014, there are a total of 507344 tags question about android, compare with Appcelerator, which only has 1246 questions.
 By observing this huge gaps difference between the user of Appcelerator and Android, the author choose Android as the main development tool for developing this application.

 Finally, the reason for choosing android is because the ease access for using the extra plugins around the tools.
-For example, Google Maps featured.
+For example, Google Maps , Cloud, and sync based feature, .
+Since Android is based on Google, therefore the access of the feature is more accessible comparing with other application.